Precious-Metals-Manager/precious-metals-manager-landing-page/_other-features/metal-crypto-performance-over-time.md

 under_construction: false
 ---

-Compare how your favorite metal performs against Bitcoin (BTC) or Ethereum (ETH) over time.
+Compare how a precious metal performs against a market asset (S&P 500, Bitcoin, or Ethereum) over time.
 This chart visualizes percentage changes side-by-side so you can spot trends, evaluate potential, and make informed decisions.

 ### 🧭 How to Access This Screen